 Joe Biden Ruffles Feathers Over NATO Nomination

 The president’s veto of Britain’s nominee for NATO secretary general, Ben Wallace, ruffled feathers in London.
-The British have also objected to Biden’s plans to send cluster bombs to Ukraine.
+Also, months back, the British have also objected to Biden’s plans to send cluster bombs to Ukraine.
 British Prime Minister Rishi Sunak protested Biden’s decision.

-“The U.K. is signatory to a convention which prohibits the production or use of cluster munitions and discourages their use,” British Prime Minister Rishi Sunak said in a video Saturday published by Sky News.
+“The U.K. is signatory to a convention which prohibits the production or use of cluster munitions and discourages their use,” British Prime Minister Rishi Sunak said in a video published by Sky News in the summer.
 “We will continue to do our part to support Ukraine against Russia’s illegal and unprovoked invasion, but we’ve done that by providing heavy battle tanks and most recently long-range weapons, and hopefully all countries can continue to support Ukraine.”

-Former British cabinet minister David Jones expressed concern about the impact on U.S.-U.K. relations.
+Former British cabinet minister David Jones expressed concern about the impact on U.S.-U.K. relations, at the time.

 “It would appear that Biden has decided to side with a reluctant Germany rather than with America’s closest ally, Britain.
 This is deeply regrettable because it gives the impression that Mr. Biden has a bias against the U.K., which I’m sure isn’t the case,” Jones said.